Linux Users and Groups

 yum install sudo

-In order to provide a user with sudo ability, their name will need to be added to the sudoers file.
-This file is very important and should not be edited directly with a text editor.
-If the sudoers file is edited incorrectly it could result in preventing access to the system.
+In order to provide a user with the sudo ability, they will need to be added to a sudo enabled group, or their username will need to be added to the sudoers file with a set of permissions.
+This file is sensitive and important as an access and security control, and should not be edited directly with a text editor.
+If the sudoers file is edited incorrectly it could result in preventing access to the system or other unintended permission changes.

 visudo command should be used to edit the sudoers file.
 At a command line, log into your system as root and enter the command